MarcosDemetry/MarcosDemetry.github.io/aboutme.md

 For a period of approximately 6 years, between 2016 and 2022 (specifically, 2 269 days), I saved all receipts related to my car.
 Everything from the down payment, petrol, parking to parking violation tickets, annual service and ferry boat tickets.

 First, a breakdown of my expenses by category.
-Around half of all car expenses went to paying for the actual car, followed by fuel (20%), servicing (9%), fuel (8%), and parking (6%).
+Around half of all car expenses went to paying for the actual car, followed by fuel (20%), servicing (9%), insurance (8%), and parking (6%).
 The rest is taxes, car washes, motor vehicle inspection and miscellaneous.
 <img src = "/assets/img/blog-exploring-car/1_expenses_by_category.png" width ="100%"/>

 Zooming in on the parking expenses over time, I have 433 recorded parking occations.
 In July of 2018 I moved back home to Stockholm and used the car much more, and it seems like my parking expenses increase a lot during summers.